krakenjriot/portty/README-XLOADER.md

 Upload Hex File
 --------------------
-Inside the package there is a folder named `/hex` run the xloader.exe and select the hex file that match the board ( based on the above sample the board is Mega and DHT11 sensor and so `dht11_mega.hex`) arduino board type com port and baud rate.
+Inside the package there is a folder named `/hex` run the xloader.exe and select the hex file that match the board ( based on the above sample the board is Mega and DHT11 sensor and so `dht11_mega.hex`) has been selected and for the com port (com10) and baud rate (leave it as default)

 ### open the folder xloader
 <img src="https://github.com/krakenjriot/portty/blob/main/images/xload-folder.png" width="750" />